 The enormous Morton Bay Fig adjacent to Santa Barbara’s Train Station—the largest Moreton Bay Fig tree in the contiguous United States—concurs.
 “Santa Barbara was once a garden, a floral paradise where all Families and Orders got along.
 We worked and lived together to make this city a paradise on Earth.
 Then this shouting purple strumpet comes along and sullies the place.
 It’s shameful.
 Go back where you came from.”

 The Jacarandas are unmoved by the popular tree sentiment.
 “Oh, go back to AUSTRALIA?
 Oh wait, hang on.
 That’s where YOU come from, Mort.
 We’re ALL imports, saphole.
 Oh!
 Lil’ Mr. Moreton and his lollapalooza root system,” the sassy violet bipinnate continues, proffering her controversial panicles.
-“Like most trees, you take away his trunk girth and whaddaya got?
+“Like most of these trees, you take away his girth and whaddaya got?
 I’ll tell you what.
 A freaking Fig Tree.
 Hoo boy, that sounds plenty majestic.
 I hear ‘fig’ and I think ‘a cookie that kids hate‘.”

 At press time Santa Barbara’s other trees were preparing to form an angry mob and run the Jacarandas out of town, but couldn’t because they are all rooted to the ground.